twilio-professional-services/flex-project-template/web-app-examples/twilio-video-demo-app/README.md

 - Preview and configure local devices prior to joining the room - changes to default devices will be stored in local storage to default to preferred device IDs
 - Optionally enter the video room with camera or microphone enabled/disabled
-- Retrieve Access Token scoped to the Video Room name
+- Retrieve Access Token scoped to the Video Room name - if the room exists and is not already completed
 - [Preflight API](https://www.twilio.com/docs/video/troubleshooting/preflight-api) check runs in the background when the Access Token is returned - `passed` result allows them to join the room, any failure results in disabling the `Join Room` button

 ### [Active Video Room Screen](/components/screens/ActiveVideoRoom/ActiveVideoRoom.tsx)